DaveBullet1050/MixxxHelpers/beatItAutoDJ/README.md

 its original tempo.

 How it works:
-1. When AutoDJ is enabled and AutoDJ loads the next (incoming) track
+1. Enable AutoDJ and it will start to play
-2. When AutoDJ starts the crossfade
+2. When AutoDJ starts the crossfade to the next song
-3. Sets the incoming track to the same tempo as the outgoing track
+3. The script starts by setting the incoming track to the same tempo as the outgoing track
-4. As the crossfade moves, beat matches both tracks, tuning throughout the fade and increases (or decreases) tempo of the outgoing track to match the original speed of the incoming track
+4. As the crossfade moves, increases (or decreases) both deck rates (speed/tempo) to slowly move to the target rate of the incoming track
+5. Whilst the tempo is moving, also maintains beat matches across both tracks, tuning throughout the fade by slightly bumping initially the incoming track, then outgoing track to align beats

 ## Recommended AutoDJ / mixxx settings
 Setup Mixxx as follows (tested on v.2.5.6):